ebenzotoo/alx-low_level_programming/0x02-functions_nested_loops/README.md

-function that prnts all natural numbers
+function that prints the n times table